vwochnik/jquery-typing/README.md

 element can not be attached twice so naturally, the cursor element is being detached before it is reattached for each successive typing animation.

+This option can be customized for each element by setting the `data-detach-cursor` attribute to either `true` or `false`.

 ### cb

 This is a callback function that is called after the animation has been